Trump’s Amazing International Role Model: Rodrigo Duterte - The Globalist

 Contrast this Filipino connivance with (still Communist) Vietnam’s principled willingness to fight, i.e., make China pay a cost for its sea-borne aggression.

-While that is an unspoken matter of shame for Duterte, the pattern under his tutelage remains the same – only that his country now seeks to please China, no longer the U.S.
+While that is an unspoken matter of shame for Duterte, the pattern under his tutelage remains the same – only that his country now seeks to please China, no longer the United States.

 Trump and China